 In some situations, employers may try to dissuade injured employees from claiming worker’s compensation benefits because the cost of their insurance premiums will rise.
 This is illegal, and employers face heavy legal repercussions for taking any adverse actions against employees that file for worker’s compensation.
 Taking such adverse actions is known as “retaliation,” and filing for worker’s compensation benefits is a protected action.

 Your employer is legally prohibited from taking any negative actions against you for filing a worker’s compensation claim in good faith.
 Employers have sometimes harassed, demoted, threatened, reassigned, transferred, or cut the pay rate of injured employees as reprisal for their seeking worker’s compensation benefits.
-If you recently filed for worker’s compensation benefits and feel as though you have faced undue negative actions from your employer as a result, contact a Houston, TX attorney as soon as possible.
+If you recently filed for worker’s compensation benefits and feel as though you have faced undue negative actions from your employer as a result, contact a Houston, TX attorney at The Nielsen Law Firm as soon as possible.

 In some situations, your employer may not subscribe to worker’s compensation insurance coverage.
 It is not required of private employers in the state of Texas.
 In these circumstances, if you want compensation for your injuries, you must take your employer to court and shoulder the burden of proving your employer caused your injuries.

 The nature of your injury will be the most important determining factor when it comes to deciding the type of lawsuit you will pursue and against whom.
 If you were injured by a toxic substance or defective product, a products liability claim may be in order.
 Manufacturers are required to provide safe products that perform as advertised, include clear directions for intended uses, and issue adequate warning for any risks associated with use of the product.